gremjua/jsonplaceholder-tests/docs/README.md

 -   `junit.xml`: JUnit report.
 -   `jest_html_reporters.html`: HTML report.

-## Modules
-Go to [docs/modules.md](docs/modules.md) to see a list of the exported modules that can be used for developing tests.

 ## CI
 A `static` analysis and a `tests` job are executed in CircleCI for every commit pushed to this repository.